Tesco: Thailand

 In 1998, Tesco entered Thailand when they purchased a stake in the Lotus Supercenter chain from Charoen Pokphand in the midst of the 1997 Asian financial crisis.
 Renamed to Tesco Lotus Supercenter and later simply Tesco Lotus, The two companies operated Tesco Lotus under a joint-venture known as Ek-Chai Distribution.

 In February 2004, Tesco owned 90% in the business and planned on purchasing out Charoen Pokphand's remaining stake.

 By 2009, Tesco Lotus operated 380 stores, claiming to serve 20 million customers every month and that 97% of its goods were sourced from Thailand.
 By March 2013, the Thailand operations were generating £3 billion in revenues and was one of Tesco's largest businesses outside of the UK.
 In 2014, Tesco Lotus expanded to the convenience store market with 365, aiming to compete with Family Mart and 7-Eleven in the country.

 In March 2020, Tesco announced that it would sell Tesco Lotus back to Charoen Pokphand for US$10.6bn, including debt, in a deal that included Tesco's Malaysian operations.
-After the deal closed, Tesco Lotus was renamed as Lotus's.
+After the deal closed, Tesco Lotus was renamed Lotus's.